kdoxsey/travelcents/README.md

 - Fill your Amazon cart and click 'Proceed to checkout' (You can click "Proceed to Checkout" without placing an order.
 Just don't click on "Place your order" unless you want to.)

+- If testing changes, make sure to first refresh the extension in the Chrome Extension settings.

 ## Technologies Used

 ### Client-Side